Symbiotic-Dynamics/policy-cards/README.md

 If you use this repository or build upon it, please cite:

-Mavračić, J. (2025). *Policy Cards: A Machine-Readable, Deployment-Layer Standard for AI Governance.* Zenodo. https://doi.org/10.5281/zenodo.17391796
+Mavračić, J. (2025). *Policy Cards: Machine-Readable Runtime Governance for Autonomous AI Agents*  Zenodo. https://doi.org/10.5281/zenodo.17391796

 For artifacts (schema/examples): https://doi.org/10.5281/zenodo.17392820